gioblu/PJON/strategies/SoftwareBitBang/specification/obsolete/padded-jittering-protocol-specification-v0.1.md

 */
 ```
 ###The Padded jittering data link layer
 The first experimental specification of the Padded jittering data link layer has been drafted to propose a new way to transmit data with cheap and low performance microcontrollers without the necessity of hardware interrupts for its working procedure.
-Thanks to the imposed requirement of non-concurrent and single-task execution, the Padded jittering data-link has a strong resilience also if the communication medium is affected by interference, high capacitance and resistance.
+Thanks to the imposed requirement of non-concurrent and single-task execution, the Padded jittering data link has a strong resilience also if the communication medium is affected by interference, high capacitance and resistance.
 Extended tests proved its effectiveness on different media like electricity, radio frequency and light.

 ###Basic concepts
 * Use a pattern of predefined initial padding bits to identify a potential byte transmission